Identifying Causal Effects in Information Provision Experiments: Endogenous Belief Formation Through Costly Information Acquisition

 \subsection{A Simple Example with Quadratic Loss and Normal Beliefs}

 This example illustrates how the general framework applies in an example where beliefs are normally distributed and the risk function takes a particularly tractable form.

 Let $Y$ be the action (e.g., list price of a house) and $X$ denote beliefs (e.g., about the market value).
-People start with a prior belief distribution centered around $\pi_i$.
-The initial variance of their beliefs is $\sigma_{X_0}^2$ so that their beliefs are represented by the normal $\N(\pi_i,\sigma^2_{X_0})$.
+People start with a prior belief distribution centered around $\pi_i$ with variance $\sigma_{X_0}^2$ so that their beliefs are represented by the normal $\N(\pi_i,\sigma^2_{X_0})$.
 For simplicity, $\sigma^2_{X_0}$ is common.
-We will consider signals $S$ drawn from a normal distribution $\N(\mu_S,\sigma^2_S)$.
+Signals $S$ are drawn from a normal distribution $\N(\mu_S,\sigma^2_S)$.
 This is an assumption that people have the same information environment.

 People are uncertain about their beliefs, and this uncertainty about their beliefs generates uncertainty about the action that they would like to take.
 People act to minimize the loss function $L_i(y,x) = D\bigl(y,Y_i(x)\bigr)$, for some distance function $D$, which is the disutility associated with taking action $y$ when $X = x$.
 Intuitively, integrating $L_i(y,x)$ over the distribution of beliefs converts uncertainty about beliefs (i.e., what is the probability that $X=x$) into regret about actions (i.e., how far is the choice $y$ from $Y_i(x)$, which is optimal when $X=x$).
 In this loss function, beliefs affect utility only through their effect on actions.
 There is no direct \q{psychic} cost of imprecise beliefs.